DLPietro/DLPietro/README.md

-# Hi there 🌟 I'm Pietro Di Leo
+# Hi there!!!
+I'm Pietro Di Leo

 **Operations Officer** | **Quant Finance Graduate** | MSc in *Finance and Quantitative Methods for Economics* (LM-16)

-I've been spending 3 years in a **Custody Company** in Malta - moving data, writing reports, and using repetitive procedures.
+I've been spending 4 years in a **Custody Company** in Malta - moving data, writing reports, and using repetitive procedures.
 Now, I'm building my own way with **Python, R, and SQL in real-world data projects**.

-📍 Malta | 💻 Working on **Data Analysis, Programming and Statistical Research**
+📍 Malta | Working on **Data Analysis, Programming and Statistical Research**

 ---

-# 🔧 I've been working with:
+# I've been working with:

 <div align="center">